nguyenphuquang/nakama-docs/docs/cocos2d-x-js-client-guide.md

 To authenticate you should follow our recommended pattern in your client code.

-By default Nakama will try to create a user if it doesn't exist.
+By default Itme-platform will try to create a user if it doesn't exist.

 Use the following code to store the session: